-Unit 1 Unit 2 Creating life writing Persuasion
+Unit 1 Unit 2 Written response: Creating life writing Spoken task: Persuasion

-Unit 3 Unit 4 Literature about Australia and Australians Presentations of Australians in literature subject-guide-y7-10
+Unit 3 Unit 4

+Written response: Literature about Australia and Spoken task: Presentations of Australians in

+Australians literature

 The English online course follows the Australian Curriculum which is studied in all Australian states.
 The course is available in an electronic format.
 Some texts are used to support some of the units.
 All other resources are in digital format and are incorporated into the electronic courses.